Apple Unveils Vision Pro, Its $3,500 Headset

-Apple on Monday unveiled its first-ever mixed reality headset, challenging Facebook-owner Meta in a market that has yet to tempt users beyond videogamers and tech geeks.
+Apple on Monday unveiled its first mixed reality headset, challenging Facebook-owner Meta in a market that has yet to tempt users beyond videogamers and tech geeks.

 The release was the most significant product launch by the iPhone maker since it unveiled the Apple Watch in 2015.